yeshg/lanyon/_posts/Deep-Learning-Specialization/2-Improving-Deep-Neural-Networks/2017-02-24-Hyperparameter-Tuning.md

 tags: Deep-Learning
 mathjax: true
 categories: Deep-Learning
-excerpt:
+excerpt: <p><Important things to keep in mind when tuning hyperparameters</p>
-    <p><Important things to keep in mind when tuning hyperparameters/p>
+published: true
 ---

 The relative importance of the various hyperparameters (according to Andrew Ng) are as follows: